 - 2 nos puff pastry sheets Not squares, the sheets like A3 size paper

-- 4 tbsp chopped almonds
+- 4 tablespoon chopped almonds

-- 4 tbsp chopped cashewnuts
+- 4 tablespoon chopped cashewnuts

 - 4 tbsp chopped pistachios